 Crystal Ball Predictions: When you buy on credit you are basing your decision on how much money you are earning now, and on how much you enjoy your present work.
 However, because you cannot know what the future holds, for all you know you might be repaying the debt on half the income you are making now after being forced to work at a job you hate.
 If you knew now that halfway through your debt repayment you would lose your job and would be forced to dig trenches by hand in 110-degree heat -- for half what you are earning now -- would you still decide to create this debt?

-With that, let's use the debt calculator to calculate cost of debt in terms of how much interest you could be earning on the interest charges you are paying.
+With that, let's use the cost of debt calculator to calculate how much interest you could be earning on the interest charges you are paying.

 Check Out My Other Super